 Cal Water H2O Challenge's Classroom Challenge is a project-based, environmentally-focused competition for classrooms, grades 4-6.
-Designed in conjunction with NAAEE, the WestEd K-12 Alliance, and Cal Water, and aligned with the Common Core State Standards and complementary to the Next Generation Science Standards, the Classroom Challenge offers a unique opportunity for upper elementary teachers to facilitate their students’ learning of standards-based content, while developing the core understanding of environmental principles necessary to becoming science-literate citizens.
+Brought to you in conjunction with DoGoodery, the WestEd K-12 Alliance, and Cal Water, and in partnership with the California Association of Science Educators, the Classroom Challenge is aligned with Common Core State Standards and complementary to the Next Generation Science Standards and includes recommendations on how it can be integrated within your own classroom, while meeting curriculum goals.
+Through this integration, the Classroom Challenge offers a unique opportunity for upper elementary teachers to facilitate their students' learning of standards-based content, while developing the core understanding of environmental principles necessary to becoming science-literate citizens.

-The Cal Water H2O Challenge, currently in its sixth year, began as a classroom competition in 2014.
+The Cal Water H2O Challenge, currently in its seventh year, began as a classroom competition in 2014.
 To date 250 classrooms have participated in the Classroom Challenge.
 We are honored and privileged to continue to offer this experience to fourth-sixth grade classrooms in the Cal Water Service area, inviting them to develop and implement solutions for local water issues.
-Additionally the Classroom Challenge will now open for the first time to school-based clubs as well.
+Additionally the Classroom Challenge for the second year in a row welcomes school-based clubs to participate as well.

 The students of participating classrooms or clubs initiate, develop, and implement a 4-8 week-long project (or longer at teacher discretion), focusing on caring for water.
 This project explores water as a global resource and as a local resource, while tackling a local water problem in an individual and community-based endeavor.